 The Authority is currently debt free and its capital expenditure plans do not currently imply any need to borrow over the forecast period.
-Investments are forecast to fall from current levels (end of Dec 2021) of £346m to £18m (end Mar 2026) as capital funding is used to finance capital expenditure as set out in the Capital programme and the Medium-Term Financial Plan.
+Investments are forecast to fall from current levels (end of Dec 2021 Jan 2023) of £346m195m to £18m34m (end Mar 2026) as capital funding is used to finance capital expenditure and reserves are used to finance the revenue budget as set out in the Capital programme and the Medium-Term Financial Plan.